MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Ads.SDX.ImageAction

 This event is triggered when a user interacts with advertisement content displayed in Office applications.
-This event will be used to verify user interaction is behaving as expected and ad content is inducing desired user behavior.
+This event is used to verify user interaction is behaving as expected and ad content is inducing desired user behavior.

 The following fields are collected: